Margam Country Park: Country park

 In a 2013 the park came first in a national vote to find the public's favourite Green Flag Awarded park from a field of 1,448 qualifying open spaces.
 The park is designated Grade I on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Access is free but there is a charge for car parking and for some events.
-The park has been used as one of the most infamous stages of Wales Rally GB, being used as the final stage of both the rally and the season, and witnessing many championship celebrations and losses.
+The park has been used for the Wales Rally GB.
+The park was used as a filming location for two episodes of Doctor Who in 2007 ("The Sontaran Stratagem" and "The Poison Sky"), and in 2023 for the episode "Rogue".

-Scheduled monuments
+Scheduled monuments and listed buildings

-The country park has six Scheduled Ancient Monuments within it.
-Two of these are Iron Age hill forts, two are medieval religious sites, one is a museum and one is a World War II installation.
+The country park has six Scheduled Ancient Monuments and a large number of listed buildings within it.
+Of the scheduled monuments, two are Iron Age hill forts, two are medieval religious sites, one is a museum and one is a World War II installation.
+Of the listed buildings, those graded at the highest grade, Grade I, include the abbey itself, and its chapterhouse and undercroft, Margam Castle, the Orangery and the former Banqueting House.

 Iron Age camps

 Mynydd y Castell Camp is a large hillfort enclosing 2.7 ha in a D shape, on an isolated hill 500m east of Margam Abbey.
 There has been some quarrying, and possible other uses, which may have disrupted layouts of banks and entrances.

 Half Moon Camp is a small Hillfort on a hilltop north of Margam Abbey, on the opposite side of the valley from Mynydd y Castell.
 It is crossed by an upland section of the Wales Coast Path.